Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 For example, if a user was to create a record, an event for that action would be produced.
 If the user updated a record, a different event would be produced.
 These events can be used to update the state of the app.
 They have meaning in and of themselves.

 Because these events are just plain JSON objects, they can easily be transmitted over HTTP.

-But they have _no inherent relationship to any given HTTP request_.
+These event objects can be transmitted over HTTP, but they have _no inherent relationship to any given HTTP request_.
 This is a crucial distinction that differentiates events from request tokens.
 Request tokens are very tightly coupled to HTTP requests.
 Each request token represents a very specific HTTP request, and doesn't have meaning outside of that context.

 The **event queue** in this architecture is more or less the same as the token queue in the previous architectures.
 The only real difference is that the event queue stores events, instead of request tokens.

 The token processor in the previous architectures has a rather complicated job.
 It has to convert request tokens into actual HTTP requests.
-Each request can be sent to a different API endpoint, have a different body, header set, etc...
-The token processor has to handle updating the state of the app in response to token resolution.
+Each request can be sent to a different API endpoint, have a different body, header set, etc. The token processor has to handle updating the state of the app in response to token resolution.
 And because token resolution can also fail, the token processor has to handle rollback logic, which can get quite complicated.

-The **event sender**, however, is quite a bit different from the token processor and has a _much_ simpler job.
+The **event sender**, however, is _much_ simpler.
 Its only job is to send events from the event queue to the **event store** via HTTP requests.
-This consists of sending arrays of events to a single endpoint of the event store's API via a POST request.
+This consists of sending arrays of events to endpoints of the event store's API via POST requests.
+(The number of endpoints involved is usually very small.
+Depending on the domain and how you choose to organize your events, it may even be a single endpoint!)

 Let's investigate what happens when this architecture goes offline.